gaiusjuly/MWD_PICKING_FRONTEND/README.md

 Once I have been worked on John Doe mart
-Has there job being made that on a picking fullfilment I was take a lead technology role. this job take on before, has been reading vue defferent book 5th times.
+Has there job being made that on a picking fullfilment I was take a lead technology role. this job take on before, has been read vue defferent book 5th times.
 I made great work and achived, It's my proud task was.

 ```